divyadhimaan/lld-playground/concepts/design-patterns/strategy.md

-# Strategy: Design Pattern
+# Strategy: Behavioral Design Pattern

->  A behavioral design pattern that lets you define a family of algorithms, put each of them into a separate class, and make their objects interchangeable.
+>  lets you define a family of algorithms, put each of them into a separate class, and make their objects interchangeable.
 >
 >  It lets the algorithm vary independently from the clients that use it.